nationalarchives/ds-caselaw-editor-ui/README.md

 To login or signup to the staging application, go to `http://localhost:3000/accounts/login`.
 From there you will be able to create an account or login to an existing one.

 Authentication is provided by [Auth0](https://auth0.com).

+Configuration is stored in the `auth0` directory of this repo.
+See [auth0/README.md](auth0/README.md) for full details.